Best Dragon Dictation Software Alternatives in 2026

 6. Whisper-Based Tools - Best for Privacy and Open Source

-OpenAI's Whisper model is one of the most accurate speech recognition models available — and it's open source.
+OpenAI's Whisper model is one of the most accurate speech recognition models available , and it's open source.
 Several tools are built on top of it:

-• Superwhisper — a polished Mac app with on-device Whisper processing.
+• Superwhisper, a polished Mac app with on-device Whisper processing.
 Costs around $249 one-time.
 Great for privacy-focused users.

-• MacWhisper — simpler Mac tool, free tier available, for transcribing audio files.
+• MacWhisper, a simpler Mac tool with a free tier for transcribing audio files.

-• Whisper.cpp — the open-source command-line version for developers who want to run it themselves.
+• Whisper.cpp, the open-source command-line version for developers who want to run it themselves.

 Feature Comparison: Dragon vs. Modern Alternatives